periph/host/.github/pull_request_template.md

-Notes

-Please prefix the issue title with the primary package affected.
+1. Please prefix the issue title with the primary package affected.
 For example, if this PR fixes periph.io/x/host/v3/sysfs, prefix the PR title with "sysfs:".

-Mention the issue number it fixes or add the details of the changes if it doesn't have a specific issue.
+2. Mention the issue number it fixes or add the details of the changes if it doesn't have a specific issue.
 Examples:
 - Fixes #12345
 - Helps with #12345 but doesn't not completely fix it.